New York Giants: Ownerships, financial history and fan base

 The Giants have had a long and, at times, turbulent financial history.
 The team was founded by Tim Mara with an investment of US$500 in 1925 and became one of the first teams in the then five-year-old NFL.
 To differentiate themselves from the baseball team of the same name, they took the name "New York Football Giants", which they still use as their legal corporate name.

 Although the Giants were successful on the field in their initial seasons, their financial status was a different story.
 Overshadowed by baseball, boxing, and college football, professional football was not a popular sport in 1925.
 The Giants were in dire financial straits until the 11th game of the season when Red Grange and the Chicago Bears came to town, attracting over 73,000 fans.
 This gave the Giants a much needed influx of revenue, and perhaps altered the history of the franchise.
 The following year, Grange and his agent formed a rival league and stationed a competing team, led by Grange, in New York.
 Though the Giants lost $50,000 that season, the rival league folded and was subsumed into the NFL.
 Following the 1930 season, Mara transferred ownership of the team over to his two sons to insulate the team from creditors, and by 1946, he had given over complete control of the team to them.
 Jack, the older son, controlled the business aspects, while Wellington controlled the on-field operations.
 After their initial struggles the Giants financial status stabilized, and they led the league in attendance several times in the 1930s and 1940s.
+Tim Mara died in 1959.

 Giants estimated value from 1998 to 2006 according to Forbes magazine.

 By the early 1960s, the Giants had firmly established themselves as one of the league's biggest attractions.
 However, rather than continuing to receive their higher share of the league television revenue, the Mara sons pushed for equal sharing of revenue for the benefit of the entire league.
 Revenue sharing is still practiced in the NFL today, and is credited with strengthening the league.
 After their struggles in the latter half of the 1960s and the entire 1970s, the Giants hired an outsider, George Young, to run the football operations for the first time in franchise history.
 The Giants' on-field product and business aspects improved rapidly following the move.